qizhiliu0639/IT5007-tutorial06/README.md

 ## Instruction

+backend server is not changed from tutorial5, the github address is : https://github.com/crazyqiqi0639/HotelWaitingSystem

 To run this project, I mainly use apollo latest module `@apollo/client`.

 Run this command to install the module: